Welcome to UW Oshkosh!

-Considered as a freshman transfer student, you are required to take all USP Quest and Connect courses.
+Considered a freshman transfer student, you are required to take all USP Quest courses and the Connect course.

-A course-by-course audit, in addition to courses approved for direct transfer in the UW System Transfer Information System (TIS), allows credits for courses completed at other institutions in communication, writing and other disciplines corresponding with Explore course expectations.
+A course-by-course audit, in addition to courses approved for direct transfer by the Admissions Office using the UW System Transfer Information System (TIS), allows credits for courses completed at other institutions in communication, writing and other disciplines corresponding with Explore course expectations.

 Please Note: You enroll in Quest I or Quest II courses but are not required to enroll concurrently in the communication or writing courses if you enter with credit for those course equivalents.

-Considered as a sophomore transfer student, you are required to take a no cost Transfer Year Experience (TYE) designed to introduce you to:
+Considered a sophomore transfer student, you will take a no cost Transfer Year Experience (TYE) designed to introduce you to:

 - the UW Oshkosh campus

-- value and goals of a Liberal Education
+- the value and goals of a Liberal Arts Education

 Students Transferring Out of UW Oshkosh

-If you are transferring to another institution, Quest I, II and III courses are coded with the discipline in which they are offered.
-As such, they will meet requirements of other institutions’ general education programs.
-All current and emerging UW System agreements related to inter-institutional transfer are honored by USP.
+If you are transferring to another institution, Quest I, II and III courses are coded with the discipline in which they are offered so that other campuses can determine how the courses transfer into their general education programs.
+All current and emerging UW System agreements related to inter-institutional transfer are honored by the USP.